MarcoDellOlio/pane-and-olio/README.md

 ---
 #### Specifics
-The application's architecture solve the following probelms:
+The application's architecture solves the following probelms:

-**Authentication:** The authentication system is managed by a third party API "auth0" holding its own remote database, the first challenge was integrating the local MongoDB database and keep it constantly synchronized with authentication actions.
+**Authentication:** The authentication system is managed by a third party API "auth0" holding its own remote database, the first challenge was integrating the local MongoDB database and keeping it constantly synchronized with authentication actions.

 **Data retrieving:** The database stores only the necessary references to effectively retrieve the correct data from the Food API.
-The challenge was relating the stored references and the user preferences with the incoming data and display accordingly.
+The challenge was relating the stored references and the user preferences with the incoming data and displaying it accordingly.

 **Visualization:** The front-end was built with React-JS allowing the separation of concern for every specific component.
-The challenge was integrating the user interaction, the data store in the database and the data incoming from the external API in a cycle of Interaction > Fetching > Storing > Returning > Display.
+The challenge was integrating the user interaction, the data store in the database and the data incoming from the external API in a cycle of: Interaction > Fetching > Storing > Returning > Display.
 Every active component communicates both with the API and the DB allowing the user to interact with the retrieved data and retain those data making it available later.

-This structure will also allow me to implement more effectively the Stage 2 of this project: having a Google Home device triggering action in specifics component through informations send to the server by a JSON file.
+This structure will also allow me to implement more effectively the Stage 2 of this project: having a Google Home device triggering action in specifics component through informations sent to the server by a JSON file.
 ---